MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/create-and-use-apps/export-dynamic-worksheet-refresh-all.md

     :::image type="content" source="media/export-dynamic-worksheet-refresh-all/refresh-data.png" alt-text="Screenshot that shows how to refresh your app data in Excel.":::

-If this resolution doesn't solve the issue, follow these additional steps:
+If the above steps don't resolve the issue, follow these additional steps:

 1. Enter the following link in the address bar of the **Edit Web Query** window to access the **Advanced Settings** page in Microsoft Dynamics 365 Customer Engagement.
 Remember to replace `OrgURL` with your organization URL.

    `https://OrgURL/main.aspx?settingsonly=true`

-2. Now, sign out using the top-right profile option link and then sign back in using the right identity.
-Once you're signed in, close the **Edit Web Query** window, and then in the Excel file, select **Data** > **Refresh All**.
+2. Sign out using the top-right profile option link and then sign back in using the right identity.

+3. Once you're signed in, close the **Edit Web Query** window, and then in the Excel file, select **Data** > **Refresh All**.
 The data will be refreshed as expected.

 ## See also